Kintyre/ksconf/docs/source/install_advanced.rst

 **Use this option if you don't have admin access**

-Installing ``ksconf`` with virtualenv_ is a great way to test the tool without requiring admin privileges and has many advantages for a production install too.
+Installing ``ksconf`` with virtualenv_ is a great way to test the tool without requiring admin privileges and has many advantages for a production install.
 Here are the basic steps to get started.

 Please change ``venv`` to a suitable path for your environment.